wintertoro/book/README.md

 ## Features

+- 🔐 **Google SSO**: Secure authentication with Google Sign-In
+- 👤 **User-Specific Libraries**: Each user has their own private book collection
 - 📸 **Photo Upload**: Take photos or upload images of your book collection
 - 🔍 **OCR Processing**: Automatically extracts book titles from images using Tesseract.js with improved filtering
 - 🚫 **Smart Deduplication**: Advanced fuzzy matching prevents duplicate entries when the same book appears in multiple photos